Ljovynn/WarioWare-Predicter-GiT/README.md

 # Version 2.1 (Updated 2022-10-29)

--Fixed it so All Mixed Up actually got updated to over 409.
-All Mixed Up also got updated to include microgames up to 614
+-Fixed it so All Mixed Up got properly updated to over 429

+-Updated All Mixed Up to microgame 614

 # Version 2.0 (Updated 2022-10-28)